matthewratcliffe/airplay-server/README.md

 ---

+## ⚡ Auto-Starting the PC

+To make your AirPlay server fully hands-free, consider one of the following ways to automatically power on the system each day:

+### ✅ Wake-on-LAN (WOL)
+- Enable **Wake-on-LAN** in your BIOS/UEFI settings.
+- Use another device on the same network to send a WOL magic packet.
+- This method requires the device to remain connected to power and the network while shut down.

+### ✅ Powerboard Timer (Recommended)
+- Use a **smart plug** or **powerboard timer** to supply power at a scheduled time each day.
+- Set your BIOS/UEFI to **"Power On After Power Loss"** or **"Restore on AC Power Loss"**.
+- The PC will automatically boot when power is restored.

+### ✅ Manual Power On
+- Simply press the power button each day to start the server manually.
+- This is the least automated method but requires no configuration.

+> 💡 **Tip:** For most kiosk or display use-cases, a powerboard timer combined with BIOS auto-boot is the most reliable and low-maintenance option.

+---

 ## ⏰ Auto Shutdown

 During setup, you can enable an automatic shutdown timer that will trigger a system shutdown after a specified number of hours.
 This timer is scheduled each time the airplay user logs in, ensuring the system shuts down even after reboots.